 Governance, Risk and Compliance (GRC) is a defensive security approach that focuses on protecting systems and data from potential attacks.

-Encompassing measures and practices that aim to prevent, detect and respond to security incidents, it enables organisations to align their information security efforts with their business objectives and regulatory requirements.
-Furthermore, GRC involves integrating information security into an organisation’s overall governance, risk management and compliance processes.
-This allows organisations to manage their security risks effectively.
+Defensive Security encompasses measures and practices that aim to prevent, detect and respond to security incidents, it enables organisations to align their information security efforts with their business objectives and regulatory requirements.
+Furthermore, GRC involves integrating information security into an organisation’s overall cybersecurity governance, assessments, management, and compliance processes.
+Hence, this allows organisations to manage their cybersecurity risks effectively.

 Examples of GRC Services: